 Fortunately, motivation is not a fixed attribute.

 Motivation is strongest when the learner’s goal and their anticipation that they can reach the goal are tightly matched.
-If goals are too lofty and the chance of success is low, motivation is replaced by discouragement.
-If goals are so easy that there is no doubt of their being accomplished, then motivation falls below what is required to drive greater effort (Shute, 2007).
+Shute affirms that if goals are too lofty and the chance of success is low, motivation is replaced by discouragement.
+If goals are so easy that there is no doubt of their being accomplished, then motivation falls below what is required to drive greater effort.

 Feedback given to students needs to formative, timely, considerate, motivating, and thoughtful.
 Feedback that fit these criteria will help students, both specifically and generally, acquire, develop, and apply the skills you’ve taught them, while also developing students receptiveness to more feedback—it’s the never-ending feedback awesomeness cycle!